Research guide

 Is this a complete database of robot skin papers?

-No. It is an initial research route.
-The page should expand as more source-backed briefs are added and organized by material, sensor type, software stack, and application.
+No. It is an initial research route that can incorporate new source-backed briefs organized by material, sensor type, software stack, and application.

 What papers should be added first?